juniorEdris/Frontend.Sample-crud/README.md

 # Frontend.Simple-product-crud Test Case

-    > As I was new on frontend Test Case, so writing test case was incompoleted.
+    > As I was new on frontend Test Case, so writing test case was incompleted.

     > But I can be confident for get proper ideas about Frontend Test case asap.